johnbender/rquery/README.markdown

 ActiveRecord
 ------------

-RQuery can extend ActiveRecord to provide the `where` method. `where` accepts a single optional argument and a block that represents the query statements
+RQuery extend ActiveRecord to provide the `where` method. `where` accepts a single optional argument and a block that represents the query statements

 ###Example compared with `find`